1098-T FAQ

 In certain situations, Form 1098-T may not have been generated for you:

-2) If you do not have a valid Social Security Number or Taxpayer Identification Number
+2. If you do not have a valid Social Security Number or Taxpayer Identification Number on file.

 If you paid for your tuition and did not receive the Form 1098-T, please email the following information: